-The effectiveness of the measures will depend on the characteristics of the goods, Measures need to differentiate between different goods.
+The effectiveness will depend on characteristics of the goods, Measures need to differentiate.
+A right to be informed about possibilities of repair (incl. contact details of any repair shop)

 Measures on the right to repair

 The Directive gives consumers a right to have the defective product repaired or replaced but only when a defect is present at the time of delivery and becomes apparent within the legal guarantee period (in most Member States this means 2 years).
 In addition, only certain defects give a right to repair.
 For example, if the product is not functioning as advertised on the product packaging, the consumer has a right to a free repair.
 However, if the consumer accidentally drops a product on the ground, the resulting defect will not be covered by the legal guarantee.